 - Christian teaching and discipleship: in a culturally sensitive way, children are given the opportunity to hear the gospel message.

 - Mentoring and one-on-one care: children are known individually by Compassion staff and volunteers, who get to know their family so the local church can offer additional support where needed.

-The beauty of Compassion’s program is it’s tailored by local church partners to suit the specific needs of the children of their community; there is no ‘one size fits all’ approach.
+While there are many charities organisations in Australia, the beauty of Compassion’s program is it’s tailored by local church partners to suit the specific needs of the children of their community; there is no ‘one size fits all’ approach.
 Because each community is different, so too is what your sponsorship helps to provide around the world.
-Take education, for example.
+Take vocational education and training, for example.
 In some countries, your support helps to cover children’s school fees.
 In others, this isn’t necessary because primary education is covered by the government.

 6. Why did my sponsored child leave Compassion’s program?

 Poverty is complex.
 Despite the best efforts of local staff, sometimes children leave Compassion’s sponsorship program sooner than planned.
 Some of the reasons are bittersweet, others just plain disappointing.
 But in all of these situations, we trust that God is at work.
 Learn more about the situations in these two blogs:

 - Why Did My Sponsored Child Leave Compassion’s Program?
 Part 1

 - Why Did My Sponsored Child Leave Compassion’s Program?
 Part 2

 7. Why is my sponsored child’s caregiver writing letters for them?

 Child sponsorship starts at age one, so if your sponsored child is very young, you’ll receive letters written by their parent or caregiver.
 It’s a special insight into their family life!
 When children begin attending activities at their child development centre, their tutor may help them write letters until they are confident writing by themselves.